-This old-time recipe has been in the family since the 1930s.
+This recipe has been in the family since the 1930s.
 As butter and sugar were often scarce and relatively expensive in an era of rationing and frugality, desserts were a luxury that many of modest means could not afford.
 Originating in Quebec, Pouding Chômeur takes advantage of the availability of the locally produced maple sugar that could be used by poor farmers who tapped their maple trees.
 The French term chômeur refers to someone who is unemployed.
 As this recipe spread to English Canada and the US it was given the English name “Poor Man’s Pudding” where maple syrup was often replaced by brown sugar.
 I’ve also heard the recipe referred to as “floating island”, because once cooked, the cake floats on the syrup.

 Today this dessert is most often served during the maple sugar season and is usually on offer at the cabanes a sucres (sugar shacks) across Quebec and parts of Ontario.